c0rNCh1p/TacOS/tacOS/airootfs/etc/skel/.config/awesome/readme.md

 #### Basic Usage
 ##
 ##### Hotkeys
-AwesomeWM comes with a builtin hotkeys popup that can be accessed with `Super+s` on the keyboard.
+AwesomeWM comes with a builtin hotkeys popup menu that can be accessed with `Super+s` on the keyboard.
 This will display all the available shortcuts in the current setup.

 <img src="desktop/hotkeys.png" alt="Hotkeys" width="1200">